Rabu, 30 Januari 2008 by Awesome team

 This is simply not possible with email.

+Many brilliant companies have tried various tactics to embed video into email in a way that doesn't consistently get blocked or stripped by the various email providers.
 With email, the best that can be done is mimic the embedded video look by putting a video preview image in the email which opens up the web browser and plays the video there when clicked.

 Ironically, even this comes at a significant cost because of the technical knowledge needed to make it happen.